she24731/far-storm-project/FINAL_REPORT.md

 ### Burndown Tracking

-While not explicitly visualized as a burndown chart, sprint reviews documented progress toward sprint goals throughout the project.
-The velocity data shows consistent delivery patterns across all sprints, with each sprint completing the majority of committed work.
+Sprint reviews documented progress toward sprint goals throughout the project.
+The velocity chart above and velocity data table show consistent delivery patterns across all sprints, with each sprint completing the majority of committed work.
 Sprint 4's 100% completion rate demonstrates the team's ability to accurately estimate capacity and deliver on commitments.

 ### Process Improvements